Salvage-Ex/Salvage-old2/contrib/spendfrom/README.md

 ## Notes

-* You may explicitly specify how much fee to pay (a fee more than 1% of the amount will fail, though, to prevent galilel-losing accidents).
+* You may explicitly specify how much fee to pay (a fee more than 1% of the amount will fail, though, to prevent salvage-losing accidents).
 Spendfrom may fail if it thinks the transaction would never be confirmed (if the amount being sent is too small, or if the transaction is too many bytes for the fee).